os-lecture/2023S-os-lectures/lec9/p4-fs-lab.md

 ---
 #### History
-- 1965: Describes the future MULTICS OS
+- 1965: MULTICS describes the future OS
    - Pointed the way forward
      - Described **file** data as an unformatted byte stream
      - Introduced the concept of a **hierarchical file system** for the first time
-   - Inspired and nurtured UNIX
+   - Inspired the design of UNIX
       - The UNIX file system sees **everything as a file**
 ---